apex/up/docs/07-guides.md

 - `UP_CONFIG` – Up configuration

-To obtain this run `up account ci` or `up account ci --copy` to copy it directly to your clipboard, then paste this as the env var's value.
+To obtain this run `up team ci` or `up team ci --copy` to copy it directly to your clipboard, then paste this as the env var's value.

 ### Commands